Skip to content

 Q13: Rollback plan if NA parallel run fails?

 During parallel run, the old org remains system of record.
 Both systems run; data writes go to both via MuleSoft dual-write.
-If critical issues surface (discrepancies, integration failures, adoption below 70%), we extend the parallel run — we do not cut over.
+If critical issues surface (discrepancies, integration failures, adoption below 70%), the parallel run extends.
+There is no cut over.
 Rollback is simply “stop using the new org.”
 The sunk cost is the parallel-run period, not the entire migration.

 Portal, Cold-Chain, and Governance